BiswadeepMazumder/InventoryManagement/README.md

 # System Architecture and Component Mapping

-This section describes the architecture and component mappings for the Inventory Management System, which includes the Frontend (React app), Backend (.NET Core API), Azure SQL Database, and Azure DevOps CI/CD pipeline.
+This section describes the architecture and component mappings for the Inventory Management System, which includes the Frontend (Next.js app), Backend (.NET Core API), Azure SQL Database, and Azure DevOps CI/CD pipeline.

 ## Components Mapping Visualization

 ### 1. **Frontend (React) → Backend (API)**
 - The React app uses **Axios** to send HTTP requests to the backend API.
-- Each request is accompanied by an **OAuth** token for secure authentication.
+- Each request is accompanied by an **FireBase** token for secure authentication.
 - Example request: `GET /api/orders`

 ### 2. **Backend (.NET Core API) → Azure SQL Database**